soulwax/CatCraft/README.md

 - catcraft.admin -> for /cc or /catcraft commands (WARNING: recommended to give it only to the highest ranked players / OPs)
 - catcraft.whisper -> for /ccw (recommended to allow all players to use it)
+- catcraft.anonymous -> for /anon (recommended to allow all players to use it)
 - chat.format.* (use to your hearts content if you want to differentiate the power levels via chat)
   - chat.format.member (default)
   - chat.format.moderator